 Donations are only deductible for CIT purposes if fully compliant with the Patronage Law.
 The requirements imposed by this law are very restrictive.

-The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.
+The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at a rate of 15%.

 Fines and penalties

 Fines and penalties are not deductible costs for tax purposes.

 Confidential expenses are subject to autonomous taxation at rates of 30% and 50%.
-The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at rate of 15%.
+The donations granted outside the scope of Patronage Law are also subject to autonomous taxation at a rate of 15%.

 Net operating losses

 Tax losses can be carried forward for five years.